Best CBD for Anxiety

 • Expensive upfront

-CBDistillery sells just about every CBD product you can imagine: oils, gummies, capsules, and creams; full-spectrum, broad-spectrum, and isolates; and CBD for every major ailment and problem.
+CBDistillery sells just about every CBD product you can imagine: oils, gummies, capsules, and creams available as full-spectrum, broad-spectrum, and isolates.
 However, this vast network of products isn’t easy to navigate.
 Every product is listed separately, even when it’s the same thing in a different size.
-When it comes to addressing anxiety, CBDistillery’s 5,000mg full-spectrum CBD tincture is your best option.
+When it comes to addressing anxiety, CBDistillery’s 5,000mg full-spectrum CBD tincture is likely your best option.
 It’s a high-potency oil ranging from 500mg all the way to 5,000mg per 30mL bottle, making it the strongest on our list.

 That 5,000mg bottle is our favorite because it packs a hefty punch for people who need a lot of CBD to knock down anxiety levels.
-It’s not uncommon to need a higher dose to combat anxiety than you might for pain relief or to help you fall asleep; some medical experts recommend up to 800mg/day for people with intense anxiety.
-Each 167mg serving (1mL or one full dropper) may not quite reach that amount, but it’s certainly more than you’ll get elsewhere.
-Other CBD oils contain an average of 50-83mg/mL; the next most potent option is Five CBD, which gives you 100mg per serving at its strongest, which is still almost half of what CBDistillery offers here.
-Of course, Five CBD offers it at a much lower sticker price ($174.99 for a one-time order).
+It’s not uncommon to need a higher dose to combat anxiety than you might for pain relief or to help you fall asleep; some medical experts recommend up to 600mg/day for people with anxiety.
+Each serving (1mL or one full dropper) from the 5,000mg bottle may not quite reach that amount at 167mg of CBD, but it’s certainly more than you’ll get from many competing oils.

-To order one bottle one time, you’ll pay $240.
+For a one-time purchase of the 5,000mg oil, you’ll pay $240.
 That’s still only $0.05 per mg of CBD, but it’s a steep price that requires a lot of capital upfront.
-You’ll earn free shipping (available for one-time orders of at least $75), but it doesn’t offset the fact that it costs $65 more than the next most expensive option (Five CBD).
+You’ll earn free shipping (available for one-time orders of at least $75), but it doesn’t offset the fact that it costs nearly two and a half times more than some competitors (like Five CBD).
 You can join CBDistillery’s Subscribe & Save program, which saves you 30% (lowering your price to $168) and also provides free shipping, though that’s less of a deal-breaker here.
 The subscription program allows you to pick how frequently you want a new bottle:

 • 12 weeks

-Another hazard of a full-spectrum product that’s this strong is its taste.
+It’s worth mentioning that, other than the price, another hazard of a full-spectrum product that’s this strong is its taste.
 If you try a different CBDistillery CBD oil product (CBN + CBD Sleep Tincture, for instance), you may marvel that it doesn’t taste like much at all.
 (Our testers were impressed by this.)
 But this particular oil is almost seven times stronger than the Sleep Tincture, and at that strength, it’s almost inevitable that an earthy, funky hemp taste will seep through.
-CBDistillery doesn’t offer a flavored alternative at this strength, but at lower strengths (1,000mg and 2,500mg), you can get it in a mango flavor year-round or the occasional seasonal flavor, like peppermint.
+And, unfortunately, CBDistillery seems to have removed all flavor options other than “Natural Hemp Flavor” (also known as unflavored) for all of its CBD oils.
+Previously, lower strengths (like the 1,000mg and 2,500mg full-spectrum oils) had options like mango or occasionally peppermint.

-The unflavored oil is certified by the U.S. Hemp Authority, but note that it’s one of the only CBDistillery products with such certification.
-Even the flavored versions of this product aren’t certified.
-If you opt for another one of the company’s products, it may not be as high in quality.
-It’s also the only company on our list that doesn’t offer an assistance program for veterans, low-income households, people with disabilities, or anyone else who may not be able to afford CBD.
-Combined with its high sticker price, it’s not a great choice if you’re on a budget, but it’s worth it if you need a lot of CBD to get through the day and are ready and willing to invest.
+CBDistillery charges the most for shipping (starting at $10) if you don’t hit the $75 threshold to make it free (Green Roads comes close with a flat rate of $9.99 if you don’t hit $59 for free shipping).
+And it’s also the only company on our list that doesn’t offer an assistance program for veterans, low-income households, people with disabilities, or anyone else who may not be able to afford CBD.
+All of this combined with its high sticker price means it’s not the best choice if you’re on a budget, but it’s worth it if you need a lot of CBD to get through the day and are ready and willing to invest.

 Medterra